Kong/docs.konghq.com/app/plugins/ssl.md

 form parameter                    | description
 ---:                              | ---
-`name`                            | Name of the plugin to use, in this case: `ssl` `config.cert`                      | Specify the path of the certificate file to upload.
+`name`                            | Name of the plugin to use, in this case: `ssl` `config.cert`                      | Upload the data of the certificate to use.
+Note that is the the actual data of the key (not the path), so it should be sent in `multipart/form-data` upload request.
+`config.key`                       | Upload the data of the certificate key to use.
+Note that is the the actual data of the key (not the path), so it should be sent in `multipart/form-data` upload request.
-`config.key`                       | Specify the path of the certificate key file to upload `config.only_https`<br>*optional*  | Specify if the service should only be available through an `https` protocol.
+`config.only_https`<br>*optional*  | Specify if the service should only be available through an `https` protocol.
 Defaults to `false`.
 `config.accept_http_if_already_terminated`<br>*optional* | If `config.only_https` is `true`, accepts HTTPs requests that have already been terminated by a proxy or load balancer and the `x-forwarded-proto: https` header has been added to the request.
 Only enable this option if the Kong server cannot be publicly accessed and the only entry-point is such proxy or load balancer.
 Defaults to `false`.